 The Perfect Privacy Windows client offers advanced leak protection features (kill switch).
 In the image below, you can see that the Windows client gives you three levels for both the firewall and DNS leak protection:

-I tested the kill switch extensively with the Windows client.
-Indeed, it did block all regular (non-VPN) traffic, even when the VPN client was closed.
-The kill switch worked perfectly in testing.
+I tested the kill switch extensively with the Windows client and it did block all regular (non-VPN) traffic, even when the VPN client was closed.

 Stealth VPN (obfuscation)

 Perfect Privacy has added a powerful lineup of obfuscation features, which they refer to as Stealth VPN.